-Knocking on your doors: Virtual Reality for healthcare.
+Knocking on your doors: Virtual Reality for healthcare in Singapore.
 While healthcare is no stranger to technology, it took a while before extensively embracing Virtual Reality.
 Recent viral articles, such as an English hospice’s use of Virtual Reality to allow the terminally ill to revisit areas, show how effective Virtual Reality for healthcare can be.

 We elucidate a few of such applications that caught our eyes!